Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **System logs**

-For problems with the distribution (overall), include the following log file.
+Include the following log file for problems with the distribution (overall).

 - `/var/log/syslog`

 **Desktop logs**

-For problems with the graphical session, include the following log file.
+For problems with the graphical session, please include the following log file.

 - `~/.desktop-config.log`

-Additionally, include the following log file according to the active graphical session.
+Also, could you include the following log file for the active graphical session?

 - For Plasma Wayland
   - `~/.local/share/sddm/wayland-session.log`